Loading…

 Planning tip

-When to go, Year-round; evenings are popular for the city views and the lit petals after dark.
+Best Time to Visit, Year-round; evenings are popular for the city views and the lit petals after dark.

 Getting there, On the Shakarparian hills in central Islamabad, a short drive from the city's main avenues.